ricalo/blog/_posts/2019-02-19-fix-cert-intermediates-gitlab.md

 ## Solution

 Download and provide the Let's Encrypt intermediate certificate.
-According to [Intermediate Certificates][1], Let's Encrypt uses an intermediate that is cross-signed by another authority, IdenTrust.
-Use this cross-signed certificate as the intermediate in your GitLab Pages domain registration:
+According to [Intermediate Certificates][1]{: target="external"}, Let's Encrypt uses an intermediate that is cross-signed by another authority, IdenTrust.
+Use this cross-signed certificate as the intermediate in your GitLab Pages domain
+registration:

-1. Copy the [cross-signed certificate][2] text from the Let's Encrypt site.
+1. Copy the [cross-signed certificate][2]{: target="external"} text from the
+   Let's Encrypt site.
 1. In the **Certificate (PEM)** field, enter your certificate, followed by a new line, and the cross-signed certificate afterwards, as shown in the following
    example: